GowthamarajaEswaramoorthy/Sitecore.Demo.XmCloud.PlaySummit/MIGRATION_BLOG_JSS_TO_CONTENT_SDK.md

 # Migrating from JSS to Sitecore Content SDK 1.x: A Complete Guide Using PLAY!
 Summit

+> **⚠️ Migration Status Update**: This document has evolved from a planning guide to a real-world migration chronicle.
+See the [Migration Progress](#migration-progress-status) section for current status.

 ## 📋 Table of Contents

 1. [Introduction](#introduction)